-To fulfil the vision of the Project, we are always working at the edge of known science.
-We have made good progress, but as with all scientific research, it takes time to get it right.
+To fulfil the vision of the Project, we were always working at the edge of known science.
+We made good progress, but as with all scientific research, it takes time to get it right.
 This was particularly the case for the cancer element of the project.
-This is why Genomics England, the Department of Health & Social Care and NHS England have all agreed that the project will be extended from 2017 until the end of 2018.
+This is why Genomics England, the Department of Health & Social Care and NHS England agreed that the project would be extended from 2017 until the end of 2018.
 As far as Genomics England is concerned, the project is not complete until we have returned results to all participants.
 We expect to do this shortly.

 The government’s Strategy for UK Life Sciences, One Year On report (December 2012), announced the establishment of the 100,000 Genomes Project.
-In this report, it outlined that the Project would initially focus on cancer, rare diseases and infectious diseases because the introduction of genomic technology in these areas first would most likely bring the greatest benefit for NHS patients.
+This report outlined how the Project would initially focus on cancer, rare diseases and infectious diseases because the introduction of genomic technology in these areas first would most likely bring the greatest benefit for NHS patients.

 Prior to Genomics England being established, the Chief Medical Officer for England, Professor Dame Sally Davies, established a Strategic Priorities Working Group for the 100,000 Genomes Project which was chaired by Professor David Lomas, Dean of Medical Sciences at University College London.
 Based on the advice of that working group, rare diseases, certain cancers, and infectious disease were recommended for inclusion in the Project.

-Based on robust scientific advice and clinical evidence, Genomics England and NHS England have now selected the initial rare diseases and cancers for the main programme.
-The 100,000 Genomes Project Protocol outlines in detail the basis on which the specific cancers and the rare diseases were selected.
-As whole genome sequencing is a new technology about to be applied in the NHS for the first time, we want to maximise medical insights alongside new scientific discoveries as early on as possible so we can understand how genomics influences disease and can be applied within a healthcare setting.
-It was thought (and has been borne out) that the range of specific diseases selected would bring us these insights and give us a much greater understanding and knowledge which can be applied to other diseases in the future.
+Based on robust scientific advice and clinical evidence, Genomics England and NHS England selected the initial rare diseases and cancers for the main programme.
+The 100,000 Genomes Project Protocol outlined in detail the basis on which the specific cancers and the rare diseases were selected.
+As whole genome sequencing was a new technology about to be applied in the NHS for the first time, the aim was to maximise medical insights alongside new scientific discoveries as early on as possible in order to understand how genomics influences disease and how it can be applied within a healthcare setting.
+It was thought (and has been borne out) that the range of specific diseases selected would bring us these insights and give us a much greater understanding and knowledge which could be applied to other diseases in the future.

-Clinicians working in NHS Genomic Medicine Centres, and researchers working in our GeCIP or GENE Consortium Partnerships can nominate a rare disease to include in the Project.
+Clinicians working in NHS Genomic Medicine Centres, and researchers working in our GeCIP or GENE Consortium Partnerships were also able to nominate a rare disease to include in the Project.

-Cancer Research UK announced in February 2015 (opens in new window) that it estimates half of all Britons will get some form of cancer at some point in their lives and with a surprising large number of people affected by a rare disease – around 3 million people, half of them children – genome sequencing is already leading to new or more precise diagnosis or a different course of treatment.
+Cancer Research UK research published in February 2015 (opens in new window) indicated that half of all Britons will get some form of cancer at some point in their lives and with a surprising large number of people affected by a rare disease – around 3 million people, half of them children – genome sequencing is already leading to new or more precise diagnosis or a different course of treatment.

 About our collaborations and partners

-NHS England and the 13 NHS Genomic Medicine Centres (GMCs) are important delivery partners for Genomics England.
-We are working in collaboration to ensure not only that this landmark project succeeds, but that when the project concludes in 2017 there is a sufficiently robust genomics infrastructure in place to enable genomic medicine to be carried out routinely in the NHS.
-Specifically, NHS clinicians and healthcare teams working in NHS Genomic Medicine Centres will identify, enrol and register suitable patients (and members of their family in the case of rare disease patients); be responsible for taking informed consent; capturing clinical information; ensuring there is an adequate supply of samples and feeding back results to participants.
+NHS England and the 13 NHS Genomic Medicine Centres (GMCs) were important delivery partners for Genomics England.
+We worked together to ensure not only that this landmark project succeeded, but that when the project ends, there would be a sufficiently robust genomics infrastructure in place to enable genomic medicine to be carried out routinely in the NHS.
+Specifically, NHS clinicians and healthcare teams working in NHS Genomic Medicine Centres identified, enrolled and registered suitable patients (and members of their family in the case of rare disease patients); were responsible for taking informed consent; capturing clinical information; ensured an adequate supply of samples and fed back results to participants.
 Clinicians and the GMCs will be important partners within the Genomics England Clinical Interpretation Partnership (GeCIP) to help us learn how to interpret genomic data in a clinical context and embed that learning within the NHS.

 One of the challenges of this Project when it was first established was that there were no sequencing machines in England of the type capable of supporting the Project, both in terms of the number of machines required to sequence 100,000 genomes and the accuracy that researchers and clinicians would need.

 Genomics England signed a partnership agreement with the sequencing firm Illumina in August 2014 which ensures there is sufficient sequencing capacity.
-With the generous support of the Wellcome Trust, the sequencing machines will be located in a new £27m sequencing centre at the Wellcome Trust’s Sanger Institute near Cambridge.
+With the generous support of the Wellcome Trust, the sequencing machines are now located in a £27m sequencing centre at the Wellcome Trust’s Sanger Institute near Cambridge.

 In February 2016, we announced a bioinformatics partnership with Illumina.
 This agreement is an extension to our sequencing partnership.
 The new bioinformatics partnership will develop a set of informatics tools, which will support the delivery of genomic clinical and research services at a population scale to the NHS Genomic Medicine Centres and the Genomics England Clinical Interpretation Partners.

 Health Education England (opens in new window) is a key delivery partner in the 100,000 Genomes Project and continues to play a vital role in bringing genomics to the NHS.
 The work of Health Education England’s genomics education programme will address the longer term issues of genomics education and training: building on the legacy of Genomics England, supporting workforce transformation through the development of skills in the NHS that helps better adoption and spread of genomic technologies.

 One of Public Health England’s top priorities is ‘to protect the public’s health from infectious diseases and other hazards to health’ and provides the specialist microbiology services in England.
-As a result, Public Health England has been asked to lead this part of the 100,000 Genome Project, focussing on the potential importance of whole genome sequencing in some infectious diseases, such as tuberculosis, in public health responses, as well as implications of clinical care of patients.
+As a result, Public Health England was asked to lead this part of the 100,000 Genome Project, focusing on the potential importance of whole genome sequencing in some infectious diseases, such as tuberculosis, in public health responses, as well as implications of clinical care of patients.

 Other FAQsFAQs for NHS staff